Q (New York City Subway service): 2005–present: Extensions to Astoria and Second Avenue

-On December 7, 2014, late night Q service began operating local in Manhattan between 57th Street and Canal Street during late nights, in order to decrease waiting time at the local stations.
+On December 7, 2014, late night Q service began operating local in Manhattan between 57th Street and Canal Street in order to decrease waiting time at the local stations.

 On November 7, 2016, weekday Q service was cut back from Astoria to 57th Street–Seventh Avenue, skipping 49th Street, to provide a seamless transition for the opening of the Second Avenue Subway.
 Service to Astoria and the 49th Street station was replaced by the restored W service.